ahancock1/Han.EntityFrameworkCore.Repository/README.md

 Asynchronously filters the DbSet based on a predicate, sorts in ascending order, skips a number of entities and returns the specified number of entities.
 Includes specifies which related entities to include in the query results.

 ### Any
-Determines whether any entities in the DbSet{TEntity} satisfy a condition.
+Determines whether any entities in the DbSet satisfy a condition.

 ### AnyAsync
-Asynchronously determines whether any entities in the DbSet{TEntity} satisfy a condition.
+Asynchronously determines whether any entities in the DbSet satisfy a condition.

 ### Create
+Inserts the specified entities into the DbSet.

 ### CreateAsync
+ Asynchronously inserts the specified entities into the DbSet.

 ### Delete
+Removes the specified entities from the DbSet.

 ### DeleteAsync
+Asynchronously removes the specified entities from the DbSet.

 ### Get
+Retrieves the first entity from the DbSet that satisfies the specified condition otherwise returns default value.

 ### GetAsync
+Asynchronously retrieves the first entity from the DbSet that satisfies the specified condition otherwise returns default value

 ### Update
+Updates the specified entities in the DbSet.

 ### UpdateAsync
+Asynchronously updates the specified entities in the DbSet.